Ever wondered what your financial literacy age would be? Or how your children are going navigating the consumer world?

 You may find that by increasing your financial literacy skills that you’ll be able to reach the point of financial sustainability earlier in life.

 Wouldn’t it be great to have enough money so that work is optional.
-Check out the F.I.R.E. strategy for further information about financial sustainability.

 For those following the Barefoot Investor once a week ‘money meal’ with children you’ll find the items listed below as a great resource for topics of discussion.
 For more information have a read of Kids Pocket Money: Barefoot Style.